IvanGael/IvanGael/README.md

 <h3 align="center">Hi!
 I'm Ivan! · Software Engineer ·</h3>

-<div style="padding: 10; background-color: grey;">I'm focused on building visually appealing and user-friendly software</div>
+<h4 style="background-color: cyan;">I'm focused on building visually appealing and user-friendly software</h4>

 I have a lot of interest in the following topics: